Otto Höfler: Career

 From 1928 to 1934, Höfler was a lecturer in German at Uppsala University.
-At Uppsala, Höfler befriended the fellow philologists Stig Wikander and Georges Dumézil, who would remain lifelong friends and intellectual collaborators.
+At Uppsala, Höfler befriended the fellow philologists Stig Wikander and Georges Dumézil, who all remained lifelong friends and intellectual collaborators.
 He completed his habilitation at the University of Vienna in 1931 with the dissertation Kultische Geheimbünde der Germanen, which examined secret societies of the early Germanic peoples.
 It had a major influence on the future research of Wikander and Dumézil, who would later examine similar societies among Indo-Iranians and Indo-Europeans.

-From 1935 he lectured at the University of Kiel.
+From 1935 he lectured at the University of Kiel, where he had been appointed chair of German philology, a promotion that was facilitated and influenced by both Walther Wüst—curator of the SS Ahnenerbe—and SS Reichsführer Heinrich Himmler, who was impressed by Höfler's research.
+Höfler was considered an "ideal candidate for the SS" for having provided expert opinions and lectures at SS training camps.
 In that same year he became a member of the selection committee for the Reichsberufswettkampf, an organization associated with the SS.

 From 1938, Höfler was Professor and Chair of Germanic Philology and Ethnology at the University of Munich.
-Also in 1938, he became a leader of the SS Ahnenerbe, an organization he had joined in 1937, and which was partially responsible for him receiving his position in Munich.
-His research centered on early Germanic culture, particularly early Germanic religion and literature.
+Much like his appointment at Kiel, Wüst and Himmler made the necessary political maneuvers on Höfler's behalf to ensure he obtained his prestigious post at Munich.
+Also in 1938, Höfler became a leader of the SS Ahnenerbe, an organization he had joined in 1937, and which was also partially responsible for him receiving his position in Munich.

+Höfler's ongoing research centered on early Germanic culture, particularly early Germanic religion and literature.
+German historian, Frank-Rutger Hausmann wrote that as a main player among the German Cultural Institutes, Höfler provided language courses for "Danish Gestapo agents".
 Höflers Deutsche Heldensage (1941), which examined Medieval German literature, was highly influential, and republished in 1961.
 Höfler argued in favor of cultural continuity between modern Germans and early Germanic peoples.

-Höfler was fired from the University of Munich in 1945, and was subsequently prohibited from teaching.
+Sometime in 1945, Höfler was fired from the University of Munich and was subsequently prohibited from teaching.
 In 1950, he received a license to teach Scandinavian studies.
 In 1954, Höfler was appointed Associate Professor of Nordic Philology and Germanic Antiquity at the University of Munich.
 Although nominally Associate Professor, Höfler was for all practical purposes a full Professor during this time.
 Among his notable students at Munich were Heinrich Beck and Otto Gschwantler.